dhiway/cord/origin/orbis/pallets/score/README.md

 `indiv_pallet_people` interface.
 No staking, treasury, elections, or public-governance dependency is introduced.
 Runtime index 97 and storage version 1 are protocol surfaces.

-The `ScoreAsParticipant` extension rejects unknown accounts and suspended identities.
-Suspension does not prevent the manager-driven attendance recovery lifecycle; it prevents the identity from claiming the privileged participant dispatch origin until recognition is restored.
+The `ScoreAsParticipant` extension and the pallet operation boundary both reject unknown accounts and suspended identities.
+Suspension is terminal for Score mutation until a separately planned administrative reinstatement exists: attendance, cash-out and redemption cannot change Score state or value while suspended.

+All payout holds, schedules and redemptions use the named `PayoutAccount` initialized in genesis.
+Root may rotate it only when schedules, rounds, points and holds are empty; any remaining free balance is transferred atomically to the replacement account.
+Named managers cannot rotate it.

+The v0→v1 introduction migration treats the committed pre-Slice-2 representation as an absent Score storage prefix, installs only the named defaults and storage version, and verifies exact key counts in try-runtime pre/post checks.

 Proof-of-Personhood scoring system that tracks participant attendance and manages personhood recognition.